 The Birth of Strategy Role-playing Games

-Strategy RPG, also known as Tactical Role-playing games, can be traced all the way back to traditional tabletop role-playing games such as classic Dungeons & Dragons.
+Strategy RPGs, also known as tactical role-playing games, can be traced all the way back to traditional tabletop role-playing games such as classic Dungeons & Dragons.

 “Cool” as it may be, we’re more interested in the video game variation.
 Like so many others, the subgenre originated in Japan in the 1980s.
 Games like The Dragon and Princess and Bokosuka Wars were among the first to lay the foundations for the new genre, called "simulation RPG" back then.